 The chat feature in SME uses Xaya ID (XID) for unique names and security.
 You can rest assured that there’ll be no spoofing.

-There is very limited space for managers in SME and competition will be fierce.
-As such, the role of manager in SME is a truly elite position reserved for the best hard core soccer managers.
+There is very limited space for managers in SM Elite and competition will be fierce.
+As such, the role of manager in SM Elite is a truly elite position reserved for the best hard core soccer managers.

 Similarly, shareholders and agents face fierce competition as well.
 They must invest in the best clubs, managers, and soccer players in order to succeed.

 SM Elite is not a quick game.
 It is designed for the best of the best hardcore managers, shareholders, and agents.

 It’s possible for shareholders, managers, and agents to gain or lose real world value, depending upon their performances.